 Finally, you can use LinkedIn to create your own opportunities.
 Once you’ve built up some connections, you can reach out directly and ask if the person’s company is hiring interns for the upcoming summer.
 Just be sure to ask well in advance of the summer (I recommend as early as the fall semester).

-This technique can be super powerful, as it can allow you to find job and internship opportunities that aren’t listed on the job boards.
+This technique is super powerful, as it can allow you to find job and internship opportunities that aren’t listed on the job boards.
 These positions not only have way less competition, but they can also be a lot more educational/interesting than an internship you found through more traditional means.

 Go Dominate LinkedIn